Solidarity to achieve stability: Preliminaries

-The third axiom states that if some agents leave the coalition with their payoffs (provided by the rule), and the situation is reassessed, then each remaining agent in the coalition receives the same payoff as she initially did.
+The third axiom states that if some agents leave a coalition with the payoffs assigned to them by the rule, and the situation is reassessed at that point, then each remaining agent receives the same payoff as she initially did.